Schwab Wealth Management Review

 Recommendations

-Mutual Funds: Schwab creates and manages its own suite of mutual funds, and many of these will be available to advisory clients.
-It’s also possible to find these funds and funds from other fund families through a self-directed account at Schwab or another brokerage firm, and this method will likely result in the largest number of funds.
-A self-directed account with Schwab is certainly a good place to invest in mutual funds.
+Mutual Funds: Schwab creates and manages its own lineup of mutual funds, and many of these are available to advisory clients.
+It’s also possible to buy Schwab funds and funds from other families through a self-directed account at Schwab or another broker, which is likely to provide the widest selection.
+A Schwab self-directed account is a solid option for mutual fund investing.

-Beginners: Any advisory account through any Schwab channel would be a good start.
+Beginners: Any Schwab advisory account, through any Schwab channel, can be a good place to start.

-Long-Term Investors and Retirement Savers: An investment-advisory account through Schwab, preferably one with a human financial planner, would be a good pick.
+Long-Term Investors and Retirement Savers: A Schwab advisory account, ideally one with a human financial planner, can be a strong choice.

 Find a Financial Advisor